SeppPenner/NetCoreMQTTExampleIdentityConfig/README.md

 [![Known Vulnerabilities](https://snyk.io/test/github/SeppPenner/NetCoreMQTTExampleIdentityConfig/badge.svg)](https://snyk.io/test/github/SeppPenner/NetCoreMQTTExampleIdentityConfig)

 ## How to use this project:
-1. Create your password hashes for each user using the `CreateHashes` project.
+1. Create your users and intial setup using the `DatabaseSetup` project or using the API.
-2. Add the passwords and other data to the config.json file.

 ## JSON configuration (Adjust this to your needs):